 In summary, accounting is a high-paying field with bright prospects across California, especially in large metro regions and specialized roles.
 Salaries directly correlate with experience levels, credentials, and industries.

-Yes, it is possible for accountants to earn $300,000 or more per year, especially those working in public accounting or executive finance roles.
+Yes, it is possible for accountants to make $300,000 a year or more, especially those working in public accounting or executive finance roles.
 However, salaries at this high level typically require extensive experience, professional qualifications, and a track record of success.

 To reach the $300k+ salary range, accountants usually need: